glmmPen: High Dimensional Penalized Generalized Linear Mixed Models

-This paper introduces the R package \pkg{glmmPen} for fitting penalized generalized linear mixed models, including Binomial, Gaussian, and Poisson models.
-The \pkg{glmmPen} package's main advantage over other packages that estimate GLMMs is that it can perform variable selection on the fixed and random effects simultaneously.
+This paper introduces the R package \CRANpkg{glmmPen} for fitting penalized generalized linear mixed models, including Binomial, Gaussian, and Poisson models.
+The \CRANpkg{glmmPen} package's main advantage over other packages that estimate GLMMs is that it can perform variable selection on the fixed and random effects simultaneously.
 The algorithm utilizes a Monte Carlo Expectation Conditional Minimization (MCECM) algorithm.
 Several established MCMC sampling techniques are available for the E-step, and a Majorization-Minimization coordinate descent algorithm is used in the M-step.
-The package utilizes the established methods of Stan and \pkg{RcppArmadillo} to increase the computational efficiency of the E-step and M-step, respectively.
-As a result, the \pkg{glmmPen} package can fit models with higher dimensions compared to other packages that fit GLMMs, supporting models with 50 or more fixed and random effects.
+The package utilizes the established methods of \pkg{Stan} and \CRANpkg{RcppArmadillo} to increase the computational efficiency of the E-step and M-step, respectively.
+As a result, the \CRANpkg{glmmPen} package can fit models with higher dimensions compared to other packages that fit GLMMs, supporting models with 50 or more fixed and random effects.

-The \pkg{glmmPen} employs several additional techniques to improve the speed of the algorithm.
+The \CRANpkg{glmmPen} package employs several additional techniques to improve the speed of the algorithm.
 Such techniques include initialization of subsequent models with the coefficients from the previous model fit and pre-screening to remove unnecessary random effects.

-The \pkg{glmmPen} has several attributes that make it user-friendly.
-For one, the package was designed to have an interface that is similar to the well-known \pkg{lme4} package.
-Additionally, the \pkg{glmmPen} package has several automated processes that make it user-friendly.
-The \pkg{glmmPen} package provides automated data-dependent initialization of the random effect covariance matrix.
-The package also provides automated recommendations for the penalization parameters.
+The \CRANpkg{glmmPen} package has several attributes that make it user-friendly.
+For one, the package was designed to have an interface that is similar to the \CRANpkg{lme4} package, with which many users may be familiar.
+Additionally, the \CRANpkg{glmmPen} package has several automated procedures that make it more convenient to use, including automated data-dependent initialization of the random effect covariance matrix and automated recommendations for the penalization parameters.